h1kupz/fvm-sosmed/src/content/aprs/overnight.md

 ---
 chain: bvm
 title: Overnight
-header1: Overnight
+header1: Mint or Zap in @ app.overnight.fi
 header2: "Yield-generating stablecoins fully collateralized with yield-generating DeFi assets "
-header3: USD+ pegged to USDC, DAI+ pegged to DAI, and USDT+ pegged to USDT in a 1:1 ratio.
-Mint or Zap in @ app.overnight.fi
+header3: "USD+ pegged to USDC, DAI+ pegged to DAI, and USDT+ pegged to USDT in a 1:1 ratio. "
 bgImage: /images/background9.png
 items: oneCard
 item1: